 How We Clean Wastewater

-Ever wonder what happens to the dirty water that goes down the drain in your house?
+Ever wonder what happens to the dirty water that goes down the drain in Alexandria?
 The City of Alexandria’s underground pipes and AlexRenew’s interceptor sewer system, pump stations, and treatment facility play an integral role in making that dirty water clean before it is released back into our waterways

 An elaborate system of underground pipes brings sanitary flow to AlexRenew.
-While the City of Alexandria owns and maintains the small pipes that collect water from businesses and neighborhoods within its boundaries, AlexRenew owns and maintains the large interceptor sewers that transport flows to our treatment facility.
+The City of Alexandria owns and maintains the small pipes that collect water from businesses and neighborhoods within its boundaries.
+AlexRenew owns and maintains the large interceptor sewers that transport flows to our treatment facility.

 Our interceptors are designed to allow wastewater to flow by gravity to our treatment facility, or route it to a pump station to be lifted high enough to flow to our facility.
 AlexRenew maintains four, off-site pump stations with a total pumping capacity of about 25 million gallons per day.